gbdev/pandocs/src/CGB_Registers.md

 block.
 Note that the program should not change the Destination VRAM bank (FF4F), or the Source ROM/RAM bank (in case data is transferred from bankable memory) until the transfer has completed!
-(The transfer should be paused as described below while the banks are switched)
+(The transfer should be paused as described below while the banks are switched).

+Upon halting the CPU (using the [halt instruction](<#Using the HALT Instruction>)), the transfer will also be halted and will be resumed only when the CPU resumes execution.

 Reading from Register FF55 returns the remaining length (divided by $10, minus 1), a value of $FF indicates that the transfer has completed.
 It